mahirbeker/docker-compose-prom-graf/README.md

 sudo chmod 666 /var/run/docker.sock
 sudo systemtl restart docker

-You must change the volume paths and PUID-GUID number in the docker-compose.yml file before the docker-compose up command.
+You must change the volume paths and PUID-GUID number in the docker-compose.yml file before the "docker-compose up" command.